I-am-abdulazeez/stunk/README.md

 # Stunk

-A lightweight, reactive state management library for TypeScript/JavaScript applications.
-Stunk combines atomic state management with powerful features like middleware, time travel, and async state handling.
+Stunk is a lightweight, framework-agnostic state management library built on atomic state principles.
+It simplifies state management by breaking state into manageable "chunks", ensuring efficient updates and reactivity.

 - **Pronunciation**: _Stunk_ (A playful blend of "state" and "chunk")